-Dr. Mark L. Smith is System Vice-Chairman in the Department of Surgery and VP of the Surgical Service Line for Northwell Health System as well as Director of Reconstructive Oncology for Northwell Health Cancer Institute.
-He is also Professor of Surgery at Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
-He is executive director of the Friedman Center for Breast and Lymphatic Surgery.
+Dr. Mark L. Smith is System Vice-Chairman in the Department of Surgery and Vice-President of the Surgical Service Line for Northwell Health System.
+He also serves as Director of Reconstructive Oncology for Northwell Health Cancer Institute and the Executive Director of the Friedman Center for Breast and Lymphatic Surgery.
+Dr. Smith is a full Professor of Surgery at Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.

 Dr. Smith received his B.A. from Cornell University and his M.D. from Albert Einstein College of Medicine.
 He undertook his General Surgery and Plastic Surgery residency training at Columbia-Presbyterian Medical Center.
 He completed two fellowships, one in Microvascular and Oncologic Reconstruction at M.D.
 Anderson Cancer Center and the other in Craniofacial and Pediatric Plastic Surgery at University of Washington's Harborview Hospital and Seattle Children's Hospital.

 AREAS OF EXPERTISE

 An expert in complex reconstructive surgery, Dr. Smith was the first surgeon to perform Deep Inferior Epigastric Perforator (DIEP) flap breast reconstructions in New York City.
 He has trained and mentored over 100 residents and attending surgeons in plastic surgery, including many surgeons who now specialize in DIEP flap reconstruction.